 - Competitor Backlinks - Using tools like Open Site Explorer, find out what backlinks your local competitors’ websites have to see if you can get yourself listed on them as well.

-- Local Events – Be on the lookout for events in your area, such as industry conferences, expos, or shows.
+- Local Events - Be on the lookout for events in your area such as industry conferences, expos or shows.
 Check the event’s website to see if they link to their exhibitors and sponsors.
-If they do, invest as an exhibitor or sponsor of the event so you can get your link on their site as well.
+If they do, invest as an exhibitor or sponsor of the event to get your link on their site as well.